-4. Fully Mixed Nash Equilibria
+4 Fully Mixed Nash Equilibria

-In this section we compute the probabilities of the fully mixed Nash equilibria for our model, if one exists.
-Furthermore, in the case it exists, we illustrate its uniqueness, and that it maximizes the social cost.
+In this section we compute the probabilities of the fully mixed Nash equilibria for our model, in the case that such equilibria exist.
+Furthermore, we illustrate that if a fully-mixed NE exists in some game, it is unique and it maximizes the social cost.
 Finally we show bounds on the Price of Anarchy (Coordination Ratio) that hold in our model.